EmoUsedHM01/Sellswords-Updated/README.md

 **Perks Added in SSU**
 - Follow-up Maneuver

-Master the art of turning failure into opportunity.Once per turn, when missing an attack against an opponent, restore 3 AP so long as the attack cost more than 2 AP.
+Master the art of turning failure into opportunity.
+Once per turn, when missing an attack against an opponent, restore 3 AP so long as the attack cost more than 2 AP.
 If this effect triggers, the next attack this turn will then use 85% of your Melee and Ranged Skill and only inflicts 85% of normal damage.